2D and 3D Animation Projects

 1. Narrative short film

-Note about short films: Short films can often be one of the most compelling means of storytelling.
-They can sometimes be completed by one person over the course of multiple years, or by a skilled team in a few short months.
+Note about short films: Short films can sometimes be completed by one person over the course of multiple years, or by a skilled team in a few short months.
 It is unusual for a short film to be quickly created by only one person, as there are many production requirements that take time to produce.
-If you would like to create a short film, consider assembling a team with complimentary skills, or choose an animation process and style that can be rapidly produced if you are working solo.
-You can outsource pre- or post-production tasks and focus on your core production interest.
+If you would like to create a short film, consider assembling a team with complimentary skills, or choose deliverables within the domain of pre-production.

 Production requirements